Changes to the MOM Employment Act from 1 April 2019

 Today on 20th of November 2018, Minister for Manpower, Mrs Josephine Teo has announced amendments to the employment act.

-As stated by the Minister, there are three key amendments
+As stated by the Ministry of Manpower, there are three key amendments

 "First, we will extend the core provisions of the employment act to cover all M&Es.
 This will mean that other than domestic workers, public officers, and seafarers who will continue to be covered by other Acts and regulations due to their nature of work, all employees will enjoy the protection of the employment act.